Ni-Ar/colabfold_crg/README.md

 # Installation

 These following steps are adapted from [this script of localColabFold](https://github.com/YoshitakaMo/localcolabfold/blob/main/install_colabbatch_linux.sh) repository.
-The installation fits my current folder structure and already existing conda.

 ## Make a `conda` environment
 If you don't have `miniconda` please first [install it](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).
 If you have `conda` already installed please pay attention where it is installed with `which conda`.
 In my case, it returns `~/software/miniconda/condabin/conda`, however for most people it usually returns `~/miniconda3/condabin/conda`.
 This is important because later there is one source code editing hack to the colabfold python scripts installed by `conda`.